-Our accommodation in Edinburgh is within walking distance of everything and near bus lines.
-We usually share a gorgeous Georgian house that includes 6 bedrooms and 6 bathrooms in addition to a kitchen, lounging area and living room, wi-fi-, linens and towels, washing machine and dryer.
+Our accommodation is within walking distance of everything and near bus lines.
+We will share a gorgeous 6 bedrooms and 6 bathrooms Georgian house, with a kitchen, lounging area and living room, wi-fi, linens and towels, washing machine and dryer.
 Rooms are assigned on a first come, first-served basis.

 - accommodation in a lovingly restored Georgian house

 - a city tour (bus or walking, depending on our group)

 - an international SIM card for your phone

 Returning participants of the program receive a discount–check with Jenny.

 Our daily itinerary will look something like this:

 8-9:30 Breakfast, check-in with Jenny for day’s options

 10-1 Midday group show and/or museum visit, art exhibition, tour

 1-2:30 Free time